Azure/bicep-registry-modules/avm/res/api-management/service/README.md

 ### Parameter: `skuCount`

 The instance size of this API Management service.
+Default is 2.
 Not supported with V2 SKUs.

 - Required: No
 - Type: int